masonknight22/masonknight22/README.md

 ### Hi there :3
 - 🦆 I am a student at Purdue University studying towards a Bachelor of Science (B.S.) in Computer Graphics Technology, majoring in User Experience Design with minors in Psychological Science, Computer Science, and Management!
 - 🌱 I am interested in drawing, design, and tennis.
-My favorite entertainer is Poppy, pictured below, is someone whom I get a lot of inspiration from!
+My favorite entertainer Poppy, pictured below, is someone whom I get a lot of inspiration from!

 ![](images/PoppyGitHere2.jpeg)